oracle-livelabs/apex/ai-interactive-report-lab2/lab-7-enable-dictation-support/lab-7-enable-dictation-support.md

 ## Task 2: Use Dictation with Search with AI

-With dictation enabled, a microphone icon now appears in the Interactive Report search bar you configured in Lab 5.
-In this task you will use voice input to submit a search prompt.
+With dictation enabled, a microphone icon now appears in the Interactive Report search bar.
+In this task, you will use voice input to submit a search prompt and confirm that the AI processes spoken input the same way it processes typed text.
+The search bar does not differentiate between typed and dictated input - both are interpreted by the AI and applied as Interactive Report settings.

 1. Run the **SCM Replenishment** report page.